schoenu/swiss_stationboard_arduino/README.md

 # swiss-stationboard-arduino

-Display the stationboard of any swiss public transport ststion on your TTGO Display ESP32 board.
+Display the stationboard of any swiss public transport station on your TTGO Display ESP32 board.

 ![Photo of Board with code running](media/in-action.jpg)